SiliconLabs/bluetooth_mesh_stack_features/network/iv_recovery/README.md

 ## Important

+> ⚠ You are not required to follow through with the Instructions when using our *External Repos* feature!

 This project README assumes that the reader is familiar with the usage of SiliconLabs Simplicity Studio 5 and the provided example projects within it.

 ---